Isaaq genocide: Aerial bombardment and destruction of Hargeisa

 The Congressional General Accounting Office team noted the extent to which residential districts were especially targeted by the army: Hargeisa, the second largest city in Somalia, has suffered extensive damage from artillery and aerial shelling.
 The most extensive damage appeared to be in the residential areas where the concentration of civilians was highest, in the marketplace, and in public buildings in the downtown area.
 The U.S. Embassy estimated that 70 percent of the city has been damaged or destroyed.
-Our rough visual inspection confirms this estimate.Much of Hargeisa appears to be a "ghost town," and many homes and building are virtually empty.
+Our rough visual inspection confirms this estimate.Much of Hargeisa appears to be a "ghost town," and many homes and buildings are virtually empty.
 Extensive looting has taken place even though the military has controlled the city since late July 1988.
 We were told that private property was taken from homes by the military in Hargeisa.
 Homes are devoid of doors, window frames, appliances, clothes, and furniture.
-The looting has resulted in the opening of what are called "Hargeisa markets" throughout the region, including Mogadishu and Ethiopia, were former residents have spotted their possessions.
+The looting has resulted in the opening of what are called "Hargeisa markets" throughout the region, including Mogadishu and Ethiopia, where former residents have spotted their possessions.
 One observer remarked that Hargeisa is being dismantled piece by piece.
 We were told that long lines of trucks heavily laden with Hargeisa goods could be seen leaving the city, heading south towards Mogadishu after the heavy fighting had stopped.The Governor of Hargeisa estimates the present population to be around 70,000, down from a pre-conflict population figure of 370,000.
 However, the current residents of Hargeisa are not believed to be the former Issak residents.
 Observers believe that Hargeisa is now composed largely of dependents of the military, which has a substantial, visible presence in Hargeisa, a significant number of Ogadeni refugees, and squatters who are using the properties of those who fled.
 The report also stated that the city was without electricity or a functioning water system, and that the Somali government was "actively soliciting multilateral and bilateral donors for reconstruction assistance" of cities primarily destroyed by the government's own forces.